SethFalco/red-panda-emotes/CONTRIBUTING.md

 There are two sets of instructions depending on how you want to contribute, both are perfectly viable options regardless of experience as they will achieve the same thing, in the same way.

 ### CLI (Command Line Interface)
-The CLI route involves typing commands into your terminal in order to interact with your repository both locally and on GitLab, it's quite easy and quick to use once use to it but required may require some confidence with command line.
+The CLI route involves typing commands into your terminal in order to interact with your repository both locally and on GitLab, it's quite easy and quick to use once use to it but may require some confidence with command line.

 ### GUI (GitGraken)
-The GUI route involves downloading a git client which will provide a visual experience in cloning and commiting to projects, this is generally easier if you've never used git before or simply process information better visually, this guide will use GitKraken as the example as it's free for non-commercial projects such as this one and works on Windows, Mac, and Linux.
+The GUI route involves downloading a git client which will provide a window and buttons for cloning and commiting to projects, this is generally easier if you've never used git before or simply process information better visually, this guide will use GitKraken as the example as it's free for non-commercial projects such as this one and works on Windows, Mac, and Linux.

 ## Requirements
 * In order to contribute you must have a GitLab account which you can make for free on this site.